meteor/meteor/source/commandline.md

 Lists all of the platforms that have been explicitly added to your project.

+<h2 id="meteorensurecordovadependencies">meteor ensure-cordova-dependencies</h2>

+Check if the dependencies are installed, otherwise install them.

 <h2 id="meteormongo">meteor mongo</h2>

 Open a MongoDB shell on your local development database, so that you